 It’s time to shake things up and take out the components of the RFP process that work most effectively and combine them with newer methods of vetting talent, and that's exactly what we did.

-Below we bring five ways to shake things up on your future translation RFPs, so that you’re equipped to make faster data-driven decisions to better navigate these uneasy times.
+Below we bring six ways to shake things up on your future translation RFPs, so that you’re equipped to make faster data-driven decisions to better navigate these uneasy times.

 1 - Speed dating

 Some companies have implemented a quick bid solution by sending potential partners a brief RFI—Request for Information.
 Business stakeholders prepare a one-page requirements document with an overview of their main challenges or needs.
 Next, schedule a video conference that poses a series of additional questions to the vendor and give them a limited timeframe to respond verbally.

 This process helps clients to put faces and personalities to the vendors’ responses and understand if they’re authentic and confident about their capabilities.